terracotta004/ChatGPTCodingChallenge2/README.md

 # ChatGPTCodingChallenge2
+- User registration + login using JWT
+- OAuth login with GitHub
+- Protected API endpoints
-User registration + login using JWT, OAuth login with GitHub, Protected API endpoints, An example of consuming an external API asynchronously, Clean architecture structure, Swagger with authentication support
+- An example of consuming an external API asynchronously
+- Clean architecture structure
+- Swagger with authentication support